Mesabloo/hm-defense/core/assets/README.md

   The most important part is that the whole stat dictionary has been written down to the file `FILE.log`.

+  For convenience, a macro named `extract_all_qtables` can be used to extract all the tables from the list to files (this merely calls `create_and_dump_qtable` for all the file names in the list below).

   -----------

   Table file names list: